Deliberate Values Dissonance

 Atia: I am not clear it is decent, him being your great uncle... but who's to say what's decent in times like these?
 In any case, well done.
 Let's see Servilia compete with a soft young boy like you.
 What power we shall wield...!

-- The final straw for the conspirators who wanted to assassinate Caesar?
-He had the 'gall' of offering normal people and conquered peoples to be senators in the Senate... thus giving everyone a say.
+- The final straw for the conspirators who assassinated Caesar?
+He had the gall of offering normal people and conquered peoples to be senators in the Senate... thus giving everyone a say.
 This was offensive to the nobility, even though in the modern day and age it'd be viewed as progressive and natural.
 It made the conspirators look less like freedom fighters for the Republic and more like Evil Aristocrats trying to preserve their own power.

 - Sex is treated very casually, sometimes to a hilarious degree.
 The teenage Octavian frequently gets chewed out by his mother for not having enough sex, and she eventually forces him to visit a brothel so that he won't dishonor his family by being a virgin.
 Earlier in Season 1, she also forces him to eat sheep testicles to make him more virile, making some remark to the effect of "When your father was your age, he was forcing himself on servant girls right and left!"